nnethercote/perf-book/src/type-sizes.md

 Once you know the layout of a hot type, there are multiple ways to shrink it.

+`print-type-sizes` produces unordered and cluttered output.
+The crate [top-type-sizes](https://crates.io/crates/top-type-sizes) can be used to parse the output and refine it to display top types by size in compact form.

+The tool

 ## Field Ordering

 The Rust compiler automatically sorts the fields in struct and enums to